k4sh4n1/research/README.md

 ## Development

 Code development can be done on MetaTrader 5 platform.
 The programming language can be MQL5 which is similar to C++.
 Alternatively, the Python API of MetaTrader 5 can be employed.
 The author has already developed multiple preliminary trading robots in MQL5 programming language.

+## Timeseries

+The FX data are essentially time series.
+Just like the seismic waves or structural responses.
+An effective FX trading algorithm would correctly forecast time series, at least most of the time.
+Such timeseries forecasting would be beneficial for predicting seismic waves and structural responses over time.

+This research can be defined in two stages.
+The first stage would be related to FX timeseries and the second stage would be related to seismic and structural timeseries.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market